jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 These are all different things I’ve read or what the literature suggests.
 Even [Chess.com](http://chess.com/){: target="_blank"}’s definition—the official website for all things chess—gives a rather nebulous definition of the endgame:

 *The end game is****when most of the pieces are off of the board****.
 There is no definite number of pieces, but it's usually a safe bet to call it the endgame when each player has three pieces (knights, bishops, rooks, queens) or less.
-Hope this helps\!*
+Hope this helps!*

 Using a mix of these definitions, I’ve roughly determined the endgame's definition.
 At the very least, I’ve figured out a definition that will allow me to formulate a study plan and begin to execute the ideas: